gcharot/Zabbix/zapache/README.md

 Debug shows what keys/values will be sent to zabbix, as send_to_zabbix is 0 nothing will be sent.
 Execute the same command again after one minute you should have the delta values.

-__CAUTION__ : As zapache is based on logtail, the first execution will parse you entire log !
+__CAUTION__ : As zapache is based on logtail, the first execution will parse your entire log !

 If everything is fine, reset debug and send_to_zabbix to their original values and proceed with zabbix integration.